Upgrade from version 8 to the modular Web SDK

 Refactor to the modular style

-While the version 8 APIs are based on a dot-chained namespace and service pattern, version 9's modular approach means that your code will be organized principally around functions.
-In version 9, the firebase/app package and other packages do not return a comprehensive export that contains all the methods from the package.
+While the namespaced APIs are based on a dot-chained namespace and service pattern, the modular approach means that your code will be organized principally around functions.
+In the modular API, the firebase/app package and other packages do not return a comprehensive export that contains all the methods from the package.
 Instead, the packages export individual functions.

-In version 9, services are passed as the first argument, and the function then uses the details of the service to do the rest.
+In the modular API, services are passed as the first argument, and the function then uses the details of the service to do the rest.
 Let's examine how this works in two examples that refactor calls to the Authentication and Cloud Firestore APIs.

 Example 1: refactoring an Authentication function

-The version 9 compat code is identical to the version 8 code, but the imports have changed.
+The compat code is identical to the namespaced code, but the imports have changed.

 import firebase from "firebase/compat/app";